h00lig4n/argocd-envsubst/README.md

 ```

 ### external_sources.json
 Sometimes your application uses an externally hosted yaml manifest.
-Perhaps there is no chart or you just don't like helm.
+Perhaps there is no chart available or you just don't like helm.
+This functionality will allow you to add references to those yaml files in order for them to be included in Sync.

 1. Add a file called external_sources.json to the root of your repository.
 2. Populate it with a json array of the manifest urls you want to sync.
+It expects a json array of strings, no parent object nor object array.
 **NOTE:**: When linking to a manifest in Github, you must use the RAW url, as shown in the example.
 It doesn't like HTML.
 ```
 ["https://raw.githubusercontent.com/h00lig4n/argocd-envsubst/refs/heads/main/patch.yaml","https://raw.githubusercontent.com/h00lig4n/k3s/refs/heads/main/esphome/deployment.yaml"]